Sarcoidosis: Society and culture

 The World Association of Sarcoidosis and Other Granulomatous Disorders (WASOG) is an organisation of physicians involved in the diagnosis and treatment of sarcoidosis and related conditions.
 WASOG publishes the journal Sarcoidosis, Vasculitis and Diffuse Lung Diseases.
 Additionally, the Foundation for Sarcoidosis Research (FSR) is devoted to supporting research into sarcoidosis and its possible treatments.

 There have been concerns that World Trade Center rescue workers are at a heightened risk for sarcoidosis.

 Comedian and actor Bernie Mac had sarcoidosis.
 In 2005, he mentioned that the disease was in remission.
-His death on August 9, 2008 was caused by complications from pneumonia, though Mac's agent states the sarcoidosis was not related to his fatal pneumonia.
+His death on August 9, 2008, was caused by complications from pneumonia, though Mac's agent states the sarcoidosis was not related to his fatal pneumonia.

 Karen "Duff" Duffy, MTV personality and actress, was diagnosed with neurosarcoidosis in 1995.

 American football player Reggie White died in 2004, with pulmonary and cardiac sarcoidosis being contributing factors to his fatal heart arrhythmia.

 Singer Sean Levert died in 2008 of sarcoidosis complications.

+Manning Marable, a professor of public policy at Columbia University, died of pneumonia in 2011, less than a year after undergoing a double lung transplant following a diagnosis of sarcoidosis.
+In 2012, he was posthumously awarded a Pulitzer Prize in history for his biography "Malcolm X: A Life of Reinvention."

 Joseph Rago, Pulitzer Prize-winning writer known for his work at The Wall Street Journal, died of sarcoidosis complications in 2017.

 Several historical figures are suspected of having sarcoidosis.
 In a 2014 letter to the British medical journal The Lancet, it was suggested that the French Revolution leader Maximilien Robespierre may have had sarcoidosis, causing him impairment during his time as head of the Reign of Terror.
 The symptoms associated with Ludwig van Beethoven's 1827 death have been described as possibly consistent with sarcoidosis.
 Author Robert Louis Stevenson (1850–1894) had a history of chronic coughs and chest complaints, and sarcoidosis has been suggested as a diagnosis.

 Pregnancy

 Sarcoidosis generally does not prevent successful pregnancy and delivery; the increase in estrogen levels during pregnancy may even have a slightly beneficial immunomodulatory effect.
-In most cases, the course of the disease is unaffected by pregnancy, with improvement in a few cases and worsening of symptoms in very few cases, although it is worth noting that a number of the immunosuppressants (such as methotrexate, cyclophosphamide) used in corticosteroid-refractory sarcoidosis are known teratogens.
+In most cases, the course of the disease is unaffected by pregnancy, with improvement in a few cases and worsening of symptoms in very few cases, although a number of the immunosuppressants (such as methotrexate, cyclophosphamide) used in corticosteroid-refractory sarcoidosis are known teratogens.
 Increased risks associated with sarcoidosis ranging from 30 to 70% have been reported for preeclampsia/eclampsia, cesarian or preterm delivery as well as (non-cardiac) birth defects in first singleton pregnancies.
 In absolute numbers, birth defects and other complications such as maternal death, cardiac arrest, placental abruption or venous thromboembolism are extremely rare in sarcoidosis pregnancies.